 Which of the alphabet creams have you tried?
 Which is your favourite?

-The products in this post were provided for review, which did not affect my opinion.
+The products in this post were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.